 - a.
-CONTRACTOR shall make available to the COUNTY, its authorized agents, officers, or employees, for examination any and all ledgers, books of accounts, invoices, vouchers, cancelled checks, and other records or documents evidencing or relating to the expenditures and disbursements charged to the COUNTY, and shall furnish to the COUNTY, within sixty (60) days after examination, its authorized agents, officers or employees such other evidence or information as the COUNTY may require with regard to any such expenditure or disbursement charged by the CONTRACTOR.
+CONTRACTOR shall make available to COUNTY, its authorized agents, officers, or employees, for examination any and all ledgers, books of accounts, invoices, vouchers, cancelled checks, and other records or documents evidencing or relating to the expenditures and disbursements charged to COUNTY.
+CONTRACTOR shall furnish to COUNTY, within sixty (60) days after examination, its authorized agents, officers or employees such other evidence or information as the COUNTY may require with regard to any such expenditure or disbursement charged by the CONTRACTOR.

 - b.
-CONTRACTOR and subcontractors shall be required to attend all mandatory County Technical Assistance and Training meetings.
-COUNTY shall provide Technical Assistance and Training to ensure that CONTRACTOR complies with all components of Medi-Cal and Medicaid requirements including, but not limited to:
+CONTRACTOR and subcontractors shall be required to attend all mandatory COUNTY Technical Assistance and Training.
+COUNTY shall provide Technical Assistance and Training to ensure that CONTRACTOR complies with all components of Medi-Cal and Medicaid requirements including but not limited to:

-- i.
-Certified public expenditures
+- (1) Certified public expenditures

-- ii.
-Funding, reporting and contract requirements
+- (2) Funding, reporting and contract requirements

-- iii.
-Compliance
+- (3) Compliance

-- iv.
-Cultural Competency
+- (4) Cultural Competency

-- v.
-5150 Certification
+- (5) 5150 Certification

-- vi.
-Invoice training
+- (6) Invoice training

-- vii.
-Medi-Cal match training
+- (7) Medi-Cal match training

-- viii.
-Medi-Cal services training
+- (8) Medi-Cal services training

-- ix.
-Medi-Cal medical necessity training
+- (9) Medi-Cal medical necessity training

-- x.
-Local, State and Federal laws, codes, and regulations related to the provision of Medi-Cal services.
+- (10) Local, State and Federal laws, codes and regulations related to the provision of Medi-Cal services.

-- xi.
-Full Service Partnership
+- (11) Full Service Partnership

-- xii.
-Mandated Reporting
+- (12) Mandated Reporting

-- xiii.
-Documentation training and supervisory documentation review and compliance to regulations
+- (13) Documentation training and supervisory documentation review and compliance to regulations

-- xiv.
-Redwood Coast Regional Centers
+- (14) Redwood Coast Regional Centers